asyncapi/website/pages/docs/tutorials/websocket/index.md

 ---

 ## Introduction
 In this tutorial, you will learn how to write an AsyncAPI document designed for a Slack application that operates in Socket Mode.
 The aim is to help you grasp a real-world application of AsyncAPI with the WebSocket protocol.
 You will learn how to write AsyncAPI document for a consumer-only application receiving a stream of messages from a WebSocket server.
-You will also learn why AsyncAPI bindings feature exist and how to use it.
+You will also learn why the AsyncAPI bindings feature exist and how to use it.

 Consider a scenario where you are in charge of maintaining a highly active Slack workspace.
 You want an easy way to keep track of the popular messages across all the channels but doing this manually would be a difficult task.
 To simplify this process, you’re going to build a Slackbot called `Heart-Counter` that actively monitors reactions added to a message and determine its popularity by counting the reactions of the “heart” emoji.